Lightning vs. Stars Prediction & Picks - December 4

 Lightning vs. Stars Predictions for Monday

-Our computer model for this matchup expects a final tally of Stars 4, Lightning 3.
+Our computer model for this encounter predicts a final tally of Stars 4, Lightning 3.

 - Spread Pick: Lightning (+1.5)